vhscom/chicagoganghistory-helm/README.md

 ### WordPress setup

-After the init container is done, persistent volumes are mounted:

-- A configmap containing the `.htaccess` file for the uploads dir is mounted in wp-content/uploads/.htaccess
+The WordPress core is installed into ephemeral storage.
+Updates to the WordPress core should be handled by the helm chart, rather than done through the WP-admin interface.
+However, the wp-content directory is mounted on a persistent volume (as long as `persistence.enabled` is set to `true`), and a configmap containing the `.htaccess` file for the uploads dir is mounted in `wp-content/uploads/.htaccess`.
+This `.htaccess` file can be edited by editing the `wordpress.wp_upload.htaccess` helm value.

 ## Importing an existing WordPress site